 The Company has historically devoted substantially all of its efforts toward research and development and has never earned revenue from commercial sales of its products.
 Management expects to continue to incur additional substantial losses in the foreseeable future as a result of the Company's research and development activities.
-However, the Company believes that its existing cash and cash equivalents of approximately \$114.1 million as of March 31, 2021 will be sufficient to allow the Company to fund its operations through read out of the Phase 2b clinical trial for a subset of patients with PGHD indication under its LUM-201 product candidate and for at least 12 months from the filing date of this Quarterly Report.
-In addition, the Company may offer and sell from time to time through Cantor Fitzgerald & Co., as agent (the "Agent") up to \$50.0 million of shares of its common stock under the Controlled Equity Offering SM sales agreement entered into with the Agent on December 30, 2020.
+However, the Company believes that its existing cash and cash equivalents of approximately \$100.7 million as of September 30, 2021 will be sufficient to allow the Company to fund its operations through the primary outcome data read out of its Phase 2 clinical trial of LUM-201 in PGHD ("OraGrowth210 Trial") for which data readout is now anticipated in the second half of 2023 and for at least 12 months from the filing date of this Quarterly Report.
+In addition, the Company may offer and sell from time to time through Cantor Fitzgerald & Co., as agent (the "Agent") up to \$50.0 million of shares of its common stock under the Controlled Equity OfferingSM sales agreement entered into with the Agent on December 30, 2020.
 If available liquidity becomes insufficient to meet the Company's obligations as they come due, our future operations will be reliant on additional equity or financing arrangements.
 There can be no assurances that, in the event that the Company requires additional financing, such financing will be available on terms which are favorable to the Company, or at all.
 If the Company is unable to raise additional funding to meet its working capital needs in the future, it will be forced to delay or reduce the scope of its research programs and/or limit or cease its operations.

-The pandemic caused by an outbreak of a novel strain of coronavirus, SARS-CoV-2, which causes COVID-19 ("COVID-19"), has resulted, and is likely to continue to result, in significant national and global economic disruption and may adversely affect the Company's operations.
-The Company is actively monitoring the potential impact of COVID-19, if any, on the carrying value of certain assets and its continued operations.
-To date, we have experienced limited delays related to clinical trials as clinical sites adapt their procedures to caring for patients during a pandemic, however, we have not incurred impairment of any assets as a result of COVID-19.
-The extent to which these events may impact the Company's business, clinical development, regulatory efforts, and the value of its common stock, will depend on future developments, which are highly uncertain and cannot be predicted at this time.
-The duration and intensity of these impacts and resulting disruption to the

-Company's operations is uncertain, and the Company will continue to evaluate the impact that these events could have on the operations, financial position, and the results of operations and cash flows during fiscal year 2021.
+The pandemic caused by an outbreak of a novel strain of coronavirus, SARS-CoV-2, which causes COVID-19 ("COVID-19"), has resulted, and is likely to continue to result, in significant national and global economic disruption and may continue to adversely affect the Company's operations.
+COVID-19 restrictions have led to a slower pace of site initiation and patient enrollment in our clinical trials that has delayed the 6-month primary outcome data read out of our OraGrowth210 Trial.
+While we have experienced delays to our clinical trials, we have not incurred impairment of any assets as a result of COVID-19.
+The extent to which these events may further impact the Company's business, clinical development, regulatory efforts, and the value of its common stock, will depend on future developments, which are highly uncertain and cannot be predicted at this time.
+The duration and intensity of any future impacts and disruption to the Company's operations is uncertain, and the Company will continue to evaluate the impact that these events could have on the operations, financial position, and the results of operations and cash flows during fiscal year 2021.